ycatch/gpt-pong/README.md

 # gpt_pong

- JS PONG Game for single player by ChatGPT
+JS PONG Game for single player by ChatGPT and Me